abirismyname/actions-hackpod-template/README.md

 1. The maintainer will go here:
 [https://github.com/abirismyname/actions-hackpod-template](https://github.com/abirismyname/actions-hackpod-template).
 2. Click "Use This Template" and then "Create a new repository".
-We recommend creating it as a private repo first, and you can change it later.
+We recommend creating it as a public repo.
 3. Once created, go to the Repo Settings and click on "Collaborators".
 4. Add your teammates

 ## Bootstrap

 Next, someone on the team will be responsible for bootstrapping up the AWS environment.
 The following steps will create a CloudFormation Stack containing:
 a.
-A new IAM OIDC provider and role
+A new IAM OIDC provider and role.
 b.
-A new ECR Repository
+A new ECR Repository.
 c.
 A new VPCStack

 **IMPORTANT**: Only one person on the team need to perform the bootstrap.